xpack-dev-tools/qemu-riscv-xpack/README-BUILD.md

 --linux64
 ```

-On Arm, instead of `--all`, you can use:
+On Arm, instead of `--all`, you can use any combination of:

 ```console
 --arm32 --arm64